Linguistics 001 Lecture 14 Sociolinguistics

 In response to such social barriers of dialect, Shaw wrote in his preface to Pygmalion that

 The "reform" that Shaw has in mind is to teach the lower classes (and the provincials) to speak "noble English," as Higgins does with Eliza.
-You can find modern-day instructors promising this kind of "regional dialect reduction" for native speakers, as well as services for foreigners and for actors.
+You can find modern-day instructors promising this kind of "regional dialect reduction" for native speakers, as well as services for foreigners and for actors (who more often want to acquire an ethnic, regional or class accent, rather than lose one).
 However, most socially or geographically mobile people either imitate local prestige dialects without formal instruction -- as Lewis hypothesizes that Jim Barksdale has done -- or they simply to continue to speak as they are used to doing, like the "hick" John Warden and the "North Jersey/Milwaukee hitman" David Colburn, and suffer (or enjoy) the consequences.

 2. Register and genre variation